|#1||Read - Being a Better Digital Reader|

 Consider these questions while reading.

-- What skills can you address with parents to strengthen student reading?
+- What skills can you address to strengthen student reading?

-- What are the greatest barriers for tween readers?
-How can you work with parents to overcome them?
+- What are the greatest barriers for digital readers?
+What steps could you take to overcome them?

 - How can you encourage parents and students to use screen time as reading time?